akesseler/Plexdata.Graylog.Simulator/code/src/README.md

 The integrated program help can be shown by calling the executable with option `--help`.

 ```
-Copyright © 2022 - plexdata.de
+Graylog Simulator (Version x.x.x.x) Copyright © yyyy - plexdata.de

 This program is a (hopefully useful) simulator for a Graylog server and
-supports a UDP interface (including message chunking), a TCP interface
+supports a UDP interface (including zipping and message chunking), a TCP
-(including zero termination) as well as a WEB interface (HTTP).
-But note,
+interface (including zero termination) and a WEB interface (HTTP).
+Please
-HTTPS is not supported for various reasons.
+note, HTTPS is not supported for various reasons.

 Usage: